MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enhanced-data-model.md

 1. Select **Environments**

-1. Select the environment which you want to enable the new data model.
+1. Select the environment that you want to enable the new data model.

 1. Select **Power Pages sites** under the **Resources** tile.